 AFSAAP has survived thus far, albeit with a changing focus and losing some of the impetus of scholarship on the African continent.
 The change in Australia's demography has brought increasing numbers of Africans from the Horn countries, West Africa, Democratic Republic of Congo, Angola, etc and among the Business category of migrant, from South Africa.
 A new field of research has opened up examining cultural and social issues of Africans settling in Australia.
 This has been a growing field of interest for members of AFSAAP, in turn attracting new members.
 My bibliography 'Africans in Australia' is attached in Appendix 2.
-The bibliography was published in an issue of the Australasian Review of African Studies in 2008 that focused on Africans in Australia.3 The bibliography indicates the research that has been done during the last twenty years and current trends.
-A relatively new feature of the academic scene is a small number of African Studies, but often they have African research interests.
+The bibliography was published in an issue of the Australasian Review of African Studies in 2008 that focused on Africans in Australia.
+The bibliography indicates the research that has been done during the last twenty years and current trends.
+A relatively new feature of the academic scene is a small number of African Australians in academic positions.
+This group is not necessarily teaching African Studies, but often they have African research interests.